Probate Q&A Series

 1. Detailed Answer

 When heirs agree on how to divide or manage estate assets, everyone must follow that agreement.
-If a co-heir then refuses to honor it, you have several legal tools under North Carolina law to enforce the agreement and protect the estate’s funds.
+If a co-heir then refuses to honor it, you have several legal tools under South Carolina law to enforce the agreement and protect the estate’s funds.

 1. Review and Document the Agreement